Violet (2021 film): Production

 Principal photography began in August 2019.

 Release

 Violet had its world premiere at South by Southwest on March 18, 2021.
 It was previously set to hold its premiere at the festival the year before; however, it was cancelled due to the COVID-19 pandemic.
-In July 2021, Relativity Media acquired U.S. distribution rights to the film.
+In July 2021, Relativity Media acquired North American distribution rights to the film.
 The Exchange handled foreign sales for the film.

 It had its international premiere at the 2021 Toronto International Film Festival on September 9, 2021.
 It was released in a limited release on October 29, 2021, prior to video on demand on November 9, 2021.